AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Removed unneeded instances of using ``unitTestSupport.np2EigenVectorXd()`` when setting the spacecraft states
 - Many new Basilisk scenarios illustration interfacing with :ref:`Vizard <Vizard>` to simulate opNav cases:

-    - :ref:`scenario_DoubleOpNavOD` uses the two OpNav methods at once
+    - scenario_DoubleOpNavOD uses the two OpNav methods at once
     - :ref:`scenario_faultDetOpNav` implements two OpNav methods and employs a fault detection
     - :ref:`scenario_OpNavAttOD` uses the OpNav FSW stack to perform both pointing towards the target planet
     - :ref:`scenario_OpNavAttODLimb` uses a Canny transform to extract limb points